-(b) These amounts exclude any fees, commissions or other costs associated with the share repurchases.
+These amounts exclude any fees, commissions, excise taxes or other costs associated with the share repurchases.

-(c) The Company's Board of Directors (the "Board") previously authorized a stock repurchase program, under which the Company can repurchase \$4 billion of Common Stock.
-In February 2023, the Board authorized incremental stock repurchases of an additional \$3 billion of Common Stock.
-With this increase, the Company's total stock repurchase authorization is now \$7 billion.
+(c) The Company's Board of Directors has authorized a stock repurchase program, under which the Company can repurchase \$7 billion of Common Stock.
 The program has no time limit and may be modified, suspended or discontinued at any time.

-In February 2023, in connection with the stock repurchase program, the Company entered into an accelerated share repurchase ("ASR") agreement under which the Company paid a third-party financial institution \$1 billion and received an initial delivery of approximately 22.5 million shares of Class A Common Stock, representing 80% of the shares expected to be repurchased under the ASR agreement, at a price of \$35.54 per share (See Note 11-Stockholders' Equity to the accompanying Consolidated Financial Statements under the heading "Stock Repurchase Program").
+(d) In February 2023, in connection with the stock repurchase program, the Company entered into an accelerated share repurchase ("ASR") agreement in which the Company paid a third-party financial institution \$1 billion and received an initial delivery of approximately 22.5 million shares of Class A Common Stock, representing 80% of the shares expected to be repurchased under the ASR agreement, at a price of \$35.54 per share.
+Upon settlement of the ASR agreement in August 2023, the Company received a final delivery of approximately 7.8 million shares of Class A Common Stock.
+The final number of shares purchased under the ASR agreement was determined using a price of \$33.03 per share (the volume-weighted average market price of the Class A Common Stock on the Nasdaq Global Select Market during the term of the ASR agreement less a discount) (See Note 11-Stockholders' Equity to the accompanying Consolidated Financial Statements under the heading "Stock Repurchase Program").